Home > VIIBRE - Facilities

 VIIBRE - Facilities

-VIIBRE is located on the first and eighth floors of Building 6 of the Stevenson Center for the Natural Sciences and Engineering, where it occupies a total of ~9,000 square feet immediately adjacent to the Departments of Chemistry, Physics, Biomedical Engineering, and the Vanderbilt Medical Center.
+The core space of VIIBRE is located on the first and eighth floors of Building 6 of the Stevenson Center for the Natural Sciences and Engineering, where it occupies a total of ~9,000 square feet immediately adjacent to the Departments of Chemistry, Physics, Biomedical Engineering, and the Vanderbilt Medical Center.

 The Cardiac Panoramic Imaging Laboratory and the SQUID Imaging Laboratory are dedicated to the development and application of advanced optical and magnetic instrumentation for biophysical measurements, particularly on cardiac tissue.
 The Cardiac Panoramic Imaging Laboratory is equipped for electrical, magnetic, thermal, and biochemical imaging of cardiac tissue and cellular preparations.
 It has two dedicated fluorescence imaging suites with physiological support systems, lasers, and high speed cameras.
 One of the laboratories contains animal and chemical preparation areas.
 The SQUID Imaging Laboratory is a state-of-the-art facility that has designed, built, and demonstrated a new class of low-temperature superconductivity (LTS), ultrahigh resolution, scanning Superconducting Quantum Interference Device (SQUID) microscopes.
 SQUID microscope and human measurements are conducted in a Vacuumschmelze 15 ft × 12 ft × 9 ft magnetically shielded room that was installed in 1993 for studies of biomagnetic signals from humans and for other measurements requiring a low field environment.